haydenac11/572-Project/README.md

 ## Hayden Church & Khushi Bhatt

 # Scraping & Data Collection
 Scraping code can be found in the Working Notebooks directory in the plotting.ipynb file.
+The data collection from yfinance can be found in the datacollect.ipynb file.

 # Data
 The actual CSV of all data can be found in the Data directory in the SP500.csv file.